We've just launched a new website—please explore!

-What really makes Deland stand out, however, is how well white pine grows there, and that rare bunnies were once spotted—and may someday make a comeback—in the forest.
+What really makes Deland stand out, however, is how well Eastern White Pine grows there, and that imperiled New England Cottontails were once spotted—and may someday make a comeback—in the forest.

 According to Deland’s management plan, “The property is an excellent example of a well-managed, natural white pine stand on glacial sands, gravels and till.”

 Sandy, glacial outwash soils are a poor fit for agriculture, but are exactly what white pine trees need.
 Pair these soils with Exemplary Forest management, and you’ve got a productive, healthy forestland that naturally favors white pine.
 In Deland, more than 2.7 million board feet of timber have been harvested since 2000, and about 85 percent of it was white pine.

 These harvests conducted to Exemplary Forestry standards are part of what makes Deland Memorial Forest a good fit for New England Cottontails, as the rabbits are well-adapted to the habitat that forms after harvests.